-From a choice of three topics, candidates must write one composition of about 120 words in Arabic.
-The choice of topics will allow candidates to demonstrate ability in using written Arabic to:
+From a choice of three topics, candidates must write one composition of about 120 words in the target language.
+The choice of topics will allow candidates to demonstrate ability in using the written language to:

 - communicate by letter

 - compose a report or a speech

 - compose a dialogue.